'Foot soldiers' of Birmingham to BLM: 'Keep on keeping on' - WTMJ

 Veterans of the campaign that the Rev. Martin Luther King Jr. helped lead to eradicate racial segregation in Birmingham nearly 60 years ago remain firmly in the corner of racial justice now that they’re old and gray, with some joining in protests that followed George Floyd’s murder by Minneapolis police last year and others watching at home on TV.

 Nonviolence was King’s way, and some are put off by scenes of burning buildings and rioting that accompanied some protests, including one in Birmingham.
-But foot soldiers who first advocated for the idea that Black lives matter decades ago now support the movement of the same name; The Associated Press interviewed some of them ahead of a commemoration of the ’63 protests set for Friday.
+But foot soldiers who first advocated for the idea that Black lives matter decades ago now support the movement of the same name; The Associated Press interviewed some of them ahead of an online commemoration of the ‘63 Children’s Crusade protests held Friday that focused on challenges facing young people today.

 The Rev. Jonathan McPherson was walking just a few feet behind King when both were arrested in downtown Birmingham.
 He spent a night in jail and sees his conviction for illegal parading as a badge of honor.